SalomePlatform/shaper/src/PrimitivesPlugin/doc/coneFeature.rst

 Input fields:

-- **Point** defines center of the cone base selected in 3D OCC  viewer or object browser;
+- **Point** defines the center of the cone base selected in 3D OCC  viewer or object browser;
 - **Vector** defines the axis of the cone selected in 3D OCC  viewer or object browser;
 - Dimensions:
    - **Base Radius**;